Corki Build Guide by Yeager

 Champion Build Guide

 Welcome to my in depth Corki guide!
 I'm Yeager, a high elo midlaner in league of legends consistently reaching at least master tier on EUW and challenger EUNE since season 5.
-I spend some of my free time creating high quality educational content to help you improve and become a better player.
+I spend some of my free time creating high quality educational content to help you improve at the game and become a better player.

 + Safe pick

 + Excellent roams with Hextech Munitions